-This three-day United Nations conference in Q1 18 explored actions, potentials, and challenges linked to SDG 5.
+This three-day United Nations conference in Vienna explored actions, potentials, and challenges linked to empowering women and girls (SDG 5) while promoting effective public-private and civil society partnerships.
 In the spirit of SDG 17, an intriguing mix of international stakeholders participated.

 Best practices were shared and future collaborations formed in this multi-stakeholder forum which integrated media and the business community.